biocompibens/SME/README.md

 ## Sample datasets:

 The sample_datasets folder contains sample 3D image stack with one or multiple channels.
-THe larger datasets are in zipped format, which needs to be unzipped before running with the plugin.
+The larger datasets are in zipped format, which needs to be unzipped before running with the plugin.